Blendify/blender-manual/blender_docs/manual/physics/fluid/types/introduction.rst

 Animated Mesh/Export
 --------------------

-Click this button if the network is animated (eg .
-Deformed by an armature, shape keys, or lattice).
+Click this button if the network is animated (e.g. Deformed by an armature, shape keys, or lattice).
 It can become very slow and is not necessary if the network's position and rotation are animated.
 (i.e. only object transformations).